German reading comprehension is one of the essential things you need to learn if you want to get fluent in the German language.

 Why is it essential to improve your German reading comprehension?

-Whether you are an adult or a child, improving your German reading comprehension has many benefits.
+Whether you are an adult or a child, enhancing your understanding of German texts has many benefits.
 You will become a more efficient reader with just a few techniques, and your ability to understand and answer questions will improve significantly.

-The following collection of nine tactics to improve your German reading comprehension uncovers many reasons why this is important for your learning of German.
+The following collection of nine tactics to enhance your understanding of German texts uncovers many reasons why this is important for your learning of German.

 1. Don’t concentrate on each word, otherwise you lose the overview of the text